jrg94/portfolio-project/doc/03-component-interfaces/03-component-interfaces.md

 that is low stakes—meaning you shouldn't have to worry about the grade.
 Just do good work.

+1. (2 points) Because these assignments build on each other, it's important to acknowledge the growth and development of your work.
+Therefore, you must show what has been changed following the proof-of-concept as it pertains to the interface design.
-1. (4 points) Both interfaces must include full documentation for all method headers.
+2. (4 points) Both interfaces must include full documentation for all method headers.
 Documentation must meet the bare minimum expectations for JUnit, which means including `@param` for every parameter and `@return` for every return type.
 Documentation must also meet the bare minimum expectations